likicv/usysml-test-cases/test_cases.md

 The top level name space bounded by the file is assigned to the element `Root`.
 2. Each curly braces segment defines a name space.
-3. Within a `*.sysml` file each FQEN must be uniqe.
+3. Within a `*.sysml` file each FQEN must be unique.

 ## Comments